-Amazon gave Ring videos to cops without consent
+Amazon gave Ring videos to police without consent

 “I am particularly concerned that biometric surveillance could become central to the growing web of surveillance systems that Amazon and other powerful tech companies are responsible for,” he added, vowing to “continue to exercise oversight of these harmful corporate practices.”

 Amazon also reported a five-fold increase in the number of police partnerships with the Ring service since 2019, with 2,161 law enforcement agencies now participating in a footage-sharing program.
-Though Markey said the firm had committed to recruiting health departments and other institutions to address issues such as homelessness, addiction and mental health, Amazon said it still had yet to expand beyond police and fire departments.
+Though Markey said the firm had committed to recruiting health departments and other institutions to address issues such as homelessness, addiction, and mental health, Amazon said it had yet to expand beyond police and fire departments.

 The company has come under fire in the past for its close ties to police departments, as well as its proprietary facial recognition tech, which was slammed by the ACLU as “primed for abuse in the hands of governments.”
-The controversy prompted Amazon to place a moratorium on law enforcement use of its face detecting software in 2020, which it later agreed to extend until further notice.
+The controversy prompted Amazon to place a moratorium on law enforcement use of its face detection software in 2020, which it later agreed to extend until further notice.

 In a statement to Politico, Amazon insisted “it’s simply untrue that Ring gives anyone unfettered access to customer data or video,” adding that footage is only shared when it could save lives or prevent “serious physical injury.”